 Make sure to do additional research or consult a licensed nutritionist for help incorporating these and other supplements into your regular diet.

 When people take what they have for granted, it’s like they’re placing constraints on how happy they can be.
 Gratitude helps us enjoy our privileges, the people in our lives, and material possessions.
 It’s a way to be free of the restrictions we put on how much joy we can derive from what we have.

 Gratitude is something you can practice by regularly taking time to run through a list of what you have and why you appreciate it.
 This can make you more likely to foster fulfilling relationships, sleep better, and feel well physically, among a host of other benefits.

 Laughter can be therapeutic.
 Every time we laugh, our brains release dopamine, a chemical that makes us feel happy.
 If you’re missing some laughter in your life, try going to a comedy club, binge-watching a new comedy series, or checking out some standup specials on Netflix.

 7. Sing Your Heart Out

-Even if it’s only in the shower, singing will make you feel good.
-The musical vibrations literally change the brain for the better by lowering levels of hormones that typically indicate stress.
+Even if it’s only in the shower, singing makes us feel good.
+The musical vibrations literally change your brain for the better by lowering levels of hormones that typically indicate stress.

 Even introverts and people with social anxiety need at least a little social interaction to be mentally healthy, according to studies on social relationships and health.
 Having relationships or simply chatting with people occasionally can make a huge difference.

-If you are missing a degree of social interaction, consider joining one of the following communities and groups:
+If you’re missing a degree of social interaction, you may want to think about joining one of the following communities and groups: